 Understand How Subsidy Works

 If you are interested in renting to a tenant who participates in the Housing Choice Voucher program, contact New Hampshire Housing at 800.439.7247 and ask to speak to the Rental Assistance Manager for your area.
+Click here to find out how you can participate in the Housing Choice Voucher Program.

 - The unit must meet HUD Housing Quality Standards.